Rachel de Thame: Biography

 De Thame has written two gardening books, Small Town Gardens and Rachel de Thame's Top 100 Star Plants, and co-wrote Gardening with the Experts.
-She currently writes a regular horticultural column for The Sunday Times and has also contributed to the gardening pages of The Daily Telegraph, Gardeners' World Magazine, Woman's Own Magazine, Eden Magazine.
+She currently writes a regular horticultural column for The Sunday Times and has also contributed to the gardening pages of The Daily Telegraph, Gardeners' World Magazine, Woman's Own Magazine, and Eden Magazine.

 She is currently vice-president of the wildflower charity Plantlife.

-De Thame has a lupin variety named after her. in addition to Dahlia 'Rachel de Thame', Auricula 'Rachel de Thame and Rose 'Rachel' was also named in her honour by Pococks Roses.
+De Thame has a lupin variety named after her.
+In addition to Dahlia 'Rachel de Thame', Auricula 'Rachel de Thame and Rose 'Rachel' were also named in her honour by Pococks Roses.

+In 2024 de Thame teamed up with her daughter Lauren, an illustrator, for her new book A Flower Garden For Pollinators.

 Personal life

-She grew up on the outskirts of North London, the daughter and granddaughter of predominantly Jewish immigrants.
+She was raised near North London, the daughter and granddaughter of predominantly Jewish immigrants.

 De Thame married her first husband, Stephen Colover, in June 1986.
 They had two children, and divorced around 1993.

 She and her second husband, Gerard de Thame, have two children.
 They live in West London and the Cotswolds, Gloucestershire, having moved from Oxfordshire.

 She was diagnosed with breast cancer in early 2018 and began treatment.

+She continues to participate in gardening events, talks, and live presentations through venues such as BBC Gardeners’ World Live, talks at garden/flower shows, etc.